RetamalVictor/blog/learning journey/Sys-Eng_part_2.md

 ---

 ## 2 Physical Architecture - *What the System Is*
-As with other part of the series, selecting certain parts as the MCE, ESC, Servos and so on, need to be carefully considered.
+As with other parts of the series, selecting certain parts, such as the MCU, ESC, Servos, etc., must be carefully considered.
 Here, I'm "trusting" the LLM (GPT o3) to select for me, but if I were to build the system, I would refine this part in detail.

 | Sub-assembly          | Main parts & interfaces                                                                     | Power domain |
 |-----------------------|---------------------------------------------------------------------------------------------|--------------|